zephyrproject-rtos/zephyr/boards/arm/adafruit_feather_nrf52840/doc/index.rst

 *************************

-The Feather nRF52840 ships with the `Adafruit nRF52 Bootloader`_ which is compatible with BOSSA and supports flashing using `UF2`_.
+The Feather nRF52840 ships with the `Adafruit nRF52 Bootloader`_ which supports flashing using `UF2`_.
 This allows easy flashing of new images, but does not support debugging the device.

 Flashing
 ========